Picture of Alexander Brazie

 Work with Indies Discord server

 Nathan Bosia founded the site in March 2020.
 Nathan’s background was in the business side of game development.
 He made deals between publishers and studios, helping ship games, consoles, and digital marketplaces.
-The fact that indie jobs are so scattered when he looked to transition from AAA encouraged him to start the job board.
+The fact that indie jobs were so scattered when he looked to transition from AAA encouraged him to start the job board.

 Work with Indies collects positions from all game dev disciplines